Blagica88/CroatianDialectTranslation/README.md

 Finally, you can train the model using the following command: <br>
 ./run_final.sh <br>

-If you have any questions or feedback, you can contact me at blagica.penkova@ireason.com
+If you have any questions or feedback, you can contact us at blagica.penkova@ireason.com